Skip to content

 Ablation Study (Sample Efficiency)

-Configuration Steps to Reach 90% Success Rate Note
+Configuration Steps to Reach 90% Success Rate Description

 OpenVLA + PPO ~X steps Baseline

-OpenVLA + FAN-PPO ~X/3 steps Requires only ~1/3 of training steps
+OpenVLA + FAN-PPO ~X/3 steps Requires only about 1/3 of training steps

 1.6K Lower Higher FAN is consistently effective across data scales

-16K Higher Even higher Further gains persist at large data scale
+16K Higher Even Higher Gains persist even with large data volumes

 Key Findings